sooriyaarachchi/pybites.github.io-src/content/codechallenge11_review.md

 ## Community branch

-We got our first solution PR which we merged onto our ['community' branch](https://github.com/pybites/challenges/tree/community) as generators_username.py.
-This is a nice way to get credit for your work and help our community to learn more.
-The solution was almost identical to ours, there was mostly one way to do this one.
-Next week we do another game, then we expect some more complexity and variety in solutions.
+We got our first solution PR which we merged onto our [community branch](https://github.com/pybites/challenges/tree/community).
+This is a nice way to get credit and help our community learn more.

+[The solution](https://github.com/pybites/challenges/blob/community/11/generators-atakume.py) was pretty similar to ours.
+One nice addition was to sort manually on both values and keys, most_common only sorts by values.
+Also the regex part was slightly different stripping off import with re.sub.
+It is nice to see different solutions to the same problem, you learn more.

+## next(Challenges)

+Next week we do another game, so we expect some more complexity and variety in solutions.
 Stay tuned ...

 ## Do you like these challenges?